The best dual dashcams 2025

 Thinkware U1000 Dual dashcamVia Thinkware

 On the upper end of the spectrum, the Thinkware U1000 is one of the most advanced dual dashcams out there.
-It sits at the top of the table in terms of recording quality, boasting 4K at the front and 2K at the rear, as well as all the usual features such as Wi-Fi built in, GPS, and a compatible app.
+It sits at the top of the table in terms of recording quality, boasting 4K at the front and 2K at the rear, as well as all the usual features such as built-in Wi-Fi, GPS, and a compatible app.
 It even has advanced driver assist systems built in to assist you while on the move; this includes speed camera alerts and lane departure warnings.
 All very advanced stuff for a dashcam.

 The parking mode is also slightly cleverer than the others, as while enabled, the dash cam itself can detect your vehicle's battery health and shut itself off accordingly if it detects a low reading.
 There is also an enhanced night vision while the cam is in continuous and parking modes, which increases visibility, should you need to review footage of when your vehicle was parked up at night.